David Murray (Australian businessman): Controversies

 Murray has made public comments on attempts to mitigate climate change.
-Against a backdrop of increasingly severe 2013 bush fires, he slandered an Australian group of scientists who he said lacked any "integrity" after they attributed the disasters to increased carbon emissions.
+Against a backdrop of increasingly severe 2013 bush fires, he criticized a group of Australian of scientists who he said lacked any "integrity" after they attributed the disasters to increased carbon emissions.
 This prompted the Australian Meteorological and Oceanographic Society to publicly declare they were "disturbed" by his statements.

-Murray led a push against the Australian Stock Exchange in 2019 for companies to have a social licence included in their Corporate Governance Guidelines, labelling the proposal "politically correct nonsense".
+Murray led a push against the Australian Securities Exchange in 2019 for companies to have a social licence included in their Corporate Governance Guidelines, labelling the proposal "politically correct nonsense".

 In 2018, Murray was appointed chairman of AMP Limited, resigning in August 2020 as a consequence of calls for his resignation from shareholders and political pressure due to the board's handling of staff allegations of harassment.

 Charitable Activity

 As of 2019, Murray is chair of The Butterfly Foundation a registered charity helping people with eating disorders.